jfriesne/zg_choir/demos/fridge/README_DEVELOPER.txt

-these updates come in asynchronously with respect to what your GUI API's event-loop is doing, and therefore we need some mechanism by which the updates can be received by the GUI thread in a thread-safe manner, and without every blocking the GUI thread from handling its GUI-management tasks.
+these updates come in asynchronously with respect to what your GUI API's event-loop is doing, and therefore we need some mechanism by which the updates can be received by the GUI thread in a thread-safe manner, and without ever blocking the GUI thread from handling its GUI-management tasks.

-To implement this functionality, ZGChoir supplies the ICallbackMechanism interface class (found in zg_choir/include/callback/ICallbackMechanism.h).
+To implement this functionality, ZGChoir uses MUSCLE's ICallbackMechanism interface class (found in zg_choir/submodules/muscle/util/ICallbackMechanism.h).
-ICallbackMechanism is an abstract base class representing a mechanism that allows a network thread (or any thread, really) to safely call its SignalDispatchMethod() when it wants the main/GUI thread to wake up and check its ZGChoir-incoming-events queue.
+ICallbackMechanism is an abstract base class representing a mechanism that allows a network thread (or any thread, really) to safely call its SignalDispatchMethod() when it wants the main/GUI thread to wake up and check its incoming-events queue.
 The subclass of ICallbackMechanism implements SignalDispatchThread() in some appropriate manner, so that shortly after SignalDispatchThread() is called, the main thread will respond by calling DispatchCallbacks().
 DispatchCallbacks() will, in turn,